Travel & Stay

 What to Pack

-Pagosa Springs in November typically has daytime highs between 45–55 °F and overnight lows dropping to 20–30 °F, with crisp, dry mountain air and around 70% sunshine—even when clouds roll in.
+Pagosa Springs in November typically has daytime highs between 45–55 °F and overnight lows dropping to 20–30 °F, with crisp, dry mountain air and around 70% sunshine.

 We recommend packing:

-Ceremony outfit + outerwear: cocktail attire or smart casual with a topcoat or wrap for the outdoor setting.
+• Ceremony outfit + outerwear: cocktail attire with a coat or wrap for the outdoor setting.

-Footwear: comfortable shoes, if you plan on going to Great Sand Dunes National Park be sure they are suitable for walking on natural terrain.
+• Footwear: comfortable shoes, if you plan on going to Great Sand Dunes National Park be sure they are suitable for walking on natural terrain.
+You may want to bring a pair to change into after the national park incase you get sand in your shoes.

-Hot springs gear: swimsuit, flip‑flops, towel, and a cozy robe/sweater for after soaking.
-Please note that the hot spring is a nature water source which will leave mineral residue on your clothes, so darker colors for swimwear is recommended.
+• Hot springs gear: swimsuit, flip‑flops, towel, and a cozy robe/sweater for after soaking.
+Please note that the hot spring is a natural water source which will leave mineral residue on your clothes, so darker colors for swimwear is recommended.

 Local Favorites & Things to Do